Gino5k/Proxmox/README.md

 ## Rationale
 Wanted a low budget APU system with ECC support:
-* Integrated GPU -> no need for descrete GPU
+* Integrated GPU -> Does not require a descrete GPU for basic use.
 * Relatively low power
-* Low noise
+* Relatively low noise
-* Enables experimenting with integrated GPU passthrough & ZFS for NAS use
+* Good enoguh for experimenting with integrated GPU passthrough & ZFS for NAS use